← Back to research

 State ModelTask-based with defined lifecycle (submitted → working → completed/failed/canceled)

-DiscoveryAgent Cards at /.well-known/agent.json or registry
+DiscoveryAgent Cards at /.well-known/agent-card.json or registry

 CommunicationStateless HTTP or stateful streaming/push